Almost everyone knows how to say “no” in Spanish… mainly because it’s the same word as in English: “no” is no.

 But, when speaking any language, there are so many nuances to a single word.
 In English you don’t often just say “no”.
 You might say “no, thank you”, or “absolutely not!”

-Similarly, if you want to become more fluent in Spanish, you’ll want to know how to say no in a variety of situations.
-That’s why we made this comprehensive list of how to say no in Spanish in many different settings.
+Similarly, if you want to become more fluent in Spanish, you’ll want to know how to say no in a variety of situations, from formal to colloquial.
+That’s why we made this comprehensive list of how to say “no” in Spanish in many different settings.

 You might also be interested in